edmundchong/Inventor/Touchscreen arena/Active Commutator/Arduino/README.md

 ## Notes

-The original design uses the XIAO ESP32C3 microcontroller model, however an alternative .ino was compiled for use in the RP2040 model (this one is cheaper and also available on RS).
-There are 3 available sketches, which do the following:

-### Originals from the OPEN-MAC paper
+The original arduino sketch from the paper was replaced by the following adapted version:

-**sketch_torque_commutator – Interrupt Version (A7/A8/A9 pins)**
-- Function: Uses attachInterrupt() so the motor runs immediately when a Hall sensor changes state, independent of the loop() timing.
-- Use when: You need fast, precise response to Hall sensor triggers, such as in high-speed or highly accurate commutator operation.

----

-### Re-written sketches

-**Sketch_torque_commutator_v8_AR - Adapted SWC version**
+**Sketch_torque_commutator_v11_stutterfixed - Adapted version**
+- Written for the RP2040 seeeduino model (the original sketch from the paper is for the XIAO ESP32C3, but the RP2040 is cheaper + available on RS)
-- Function: Drives stepper motor based on hall sensor inputs (auto left/right commutation) while also allowing manual rotations and other debugging functions via serial commands.
+- Sketch drives the stepper motor based on hall sensor inputs from the left and right magnets:
-- Use when: You want a commutator that runs automatically with hall sensors but can be manually controlled or overridden through serial input.
+  - If Hall A is active -> spins left for as long as hall A is active
+  - If Hall B is active -> spins right for as long as hall B is active
+  - If both are active at the same time -> considers this an error, so motor stops
+  - If neither are active -> motor turned off
+  - stepDelayUs sets the motor’s speed (smaller = faster)
+- Diagnostic / debugging features
+  - Tracks how long each Hall sensor stays active, and prints warnings if a pulse is suspiciously short (possible weak magnet or misalignment).
+  - Prints a step counter every 200 steps so you know it’s running.
+  - Reports timing anomalies if steps don’t match the expected rhythm.

 **If you want to just test that your sketches are uploading and running, you can use the blink test to check if you can activate your LEDs aka if the board received the sketch**

-For this, use the following sketch:

 **Blink_test**
 - Function: Turns the small red LED on and off when you type ON, OFF and BLINK in the serial monitor at 115520 baud.